materialdigital/dataportal_tutorial/README.md

 In order to use the user specific functinalities (e.g.  Data upload, creation of groups, ...) of the DataPartal you first need to create an account on the PMD Website.

-The direct link to the SingUp Page can be found [here](https://www.material-digital.de/signup/).
+The direct link to the SingUp Page can be found [and the PMD Web page](https://www.material-digital.de/signup/).

 There you will be guided through the sing up process and relevant data is inquired.

-The same credentials are then used when you want to sign into the [DataPortal] (https://kit-pmd-4.ydns.eu/user/login).
+The same credentials are then used when you want to sign into the [DataPortal](https://kit-pmd-4.ydns.eu/user/login).
 Use the button Sign in with SSO and the information for the PMD SSO are taken over as they are saved within the PMD SSO.

  ![Login](./images/DataPotal_Login.png)